 Cast-iron has the best thermal mass performance because of its thickness compared to other cookware.
 Once heated it cooks more evenly than most other materials.
 It just takes more time to reach temperature.
 This is why cast-iron is amazing for slow cooking and meals using liquids.
 It is still the material of choice for French oven or Dutch ovens even modern alternatives can’t compare.
 Also with huge thermal mass, cast-iron cookware stays hotter for longer.
 We love our cast iron, however for some the weight of cast iron is an issue then the Emile Henry ceramic Dutch oven could be your answer.

 So what sets Le Creuset Dutch ovens apart from alternatives brands?

-5. The colours are so beautiful.
+- The colors are so beautiful.
 Le Creuset makes pretty pastels and also brightly coloured shades.

 What sets them apart from other manufacturers and therefore one of the most trusted brands in French cookery?